CSDSkilling/iengage/project-files/case-study/Data and AI/Document Intelligence for Manuscripts.md

         result.innerHTML = '';
         if (selected) {
             if (selected.value === correctAnswer) {
                 result.innerHTML = '<p style="color: green;">Correct!
-You create a custom model by uploading training data, labeling the data, and training the model using Azure AI Document Intelligence.</p>';
+By uploading training data, labeling the data, and training the model using Azure AI Document Intelligence.</p>';
             } else {
                 result.innerHTML = '<p style="color: red;">Incorrect.
-The correct answer is C. You create a custom model by uploading training data, labeling the data, and training the model using Azure AI Document Intelligence.</p>';
+The correct answer is C. By uploading training data, labeling the data, and training the model using Azure AI Document Intelligence.</p>';
             }
         } else {
             result.innerHTML = '<p style="color: red;">Please select an answer.</p>';